Zion-Holdings/zion.app/server/README.md

 ## API Documentation

--   **TODO:** Document the API endpoints provided by this server in more detail.
-Consider integrating tools like `swagger-jsdoc` and `swagger-ui-express` to generate and serve OpenAPI documentation.
+The server exposes routes under `/api` for internal services, including:

+1.  `POST /api/webhook/ai-fix` – accepts issue details and triggers the AI self-healing workflow.
+2.  `GET /api/status` – simple health check endpoint used by Kubernetes.

+The project plans to integrate `swagger-jsdoc` and `swagger-ui-express` so that running `npm start` will serve interactive API documentation at `/docs`.

 ## Key Architectural Decisions & Notes